Close

 What strategies can I use to address my child’s disruptive behavior in school?

-Discovering the reason behind the behavior is vital to decide upon a strategy, which could include creating a weekly behavior target, for example.
-You may wish to seek advice from your child’s school psychologist regarding this.
+Discovering the reason behind the behavior is vital to deciding upon a strategy, which could include creating a weekly behavior target, for example.
+You may wish to seek advice from your child’s school psychologist or school counselors regarding this.

 What are the common reasons behind a child’s misbehavior at school?